Adi-Narayana-Madapakula/Human-Gender-Tracking-Application/README.md

 # **Human Gender Tracking Application**

+You can learn about this project with the complete step-by-step explanation on my <a href="https://dataaspirant.com/gender-wise-face-recognition-with-opencv/">blog</a>

 ## **Objectives**
 > * To detect the faces in a given image
 > * To detect the gender of the face detected